Materials: Foam, plastic

 We’re not too sure about this deal.
 After all, the Active Grid technology isn’t cheap.
 Eight Sleep’s “Pod Thermo Cover” alone, which is quite similar, if not identical to, the Pod Pro’s temperature-control cover, simply zips onto an existing mattress at more than $1,500 for a Queen.
 At any rate, the warranty will only protect Eight Sleep purchases directly from the brand, so hand-me-down Eight Sleep beds won’t be covered.

 Each Eight Sleep Pod Pro purchase comes with a 100-night sleep trial, which is standard for the mattress industry.
 If you decide you’d rather not keep the mattress for any reason within those 100 days, you’ll be able to return the bed for a full refund.
 If that happens, rest assured that Eight Sleep won’t sell the same used bed to another customer: The mattress will be discarded or donated to someone in need.
+Many of the best online mattress brands include many of the same policies.

 In the world of mattress technology, Purple is an interesting contrast to the Eight Sleep Pod Pro.
 Sure, Purple isn’t cooled by a water pump system, but the top layer of the mattress is made with Purple’s proprietary Hyper-Elastic Polymer grid.
 The Purple grid, originally made to help wheelchair-bound folks avoid pressure buildup, is a technological marvel in its own right.